THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

 that requires bringing a server offline.
 While Rackspace offers 24x7 support, many of our customers work regular 9-5 hours.
-HA clusters give them the option to perform this type of operation during those regular business hours without negatively impacting their customers.
+HA clusters give them the option to perform this type of operation during those regular business hours without negatively impacting their operations.

 ### High-Availability Cabinets